Bachelor's degree conferred before the program starts.

 Goal Statement, 300-500 words (1-2 double spaced pages).
 Successful UW MIT applicants demonstrate strong knowledge of subject matter content knowledge, a passion for teaching traditionally underserved populations, and an interest in issues of social justice.
 Draw upon your personal experiences and qualities to explain your interest in becoming a teacher.Explain your views on the role of education in society and your reasons for wanting to enter the teaching profession.
 Describe how your educational background and your educational experience working with youth have influenced your interest in teaching.
 Indicate how your talents, skills, and experiences might contribute to the UW MIT community (may include: diverse cultural experiences, family background, extracurricular activities, accomplishments, career goals, life and work experiences, obstacles you have overcome, special talents) and why the Secondary MIT is a good fit for your goals.
 Your statement will be read by the Admissions Committee that includes university faculty and staff and school administrators, and teachers with whom you may be placed for internships.

-2 letters of recommendation - academic or professional references (must be from sources other than 40 hours).
+2 letters of recommendation - academic or professional references.

 WEST-B - State required basic skills assessment for all teacher candidates.
 Applicants must take the reading, writing and math subtests of the WEST-B, SAT, ACT, Praxis I or CBEST.
 Visit the WEST website for upcoming test dates and registration information.
 It is the responsibility of the University of Washington College of Education to evaluate these assessment scores, along with all other applicable evidence, to determine if potential candidates have the requisite knowledge of basic skills in writing, reading and mathematics to be successful students and certified teachers.
 Score reports must be uploaded to the MIT application or offical scores should be sent to the UW.
 Contact Student Services Score Report (3190337-1270) for ACT scores or College Board (866-756-7346) for SAT reports.